Skip to main content

 Listen to the story

-We enter the city, flat four-lane intersections, low sun-bleached strips of shops, windows darkened as if eyes squinted against the sun.
+We enter the city of Tucson, flat four-lane intersections, low sun-bleached strips of shops, windows darkened like eyes squinting against the sun.
+Being in the city is disorienting after days in the mountains, the roar of the highway a persistent buzz in the back of our skulls.
 I say into the air of cheap leather and scuffed shoes, the thought welling up out of me, “Here is the place I have felt most like home.”

 On the Theft of Dreams